 “Learning and innovation go hand in hand.
 The arrogance of success is to think that what you did yesterday will be sufficient for tomorrow.”

 Working in the Information Technology Department, I am in a lucky position at Cydcor, where I am part of a talented team that is in the process of transforming our technology platform.
-As the Information Technology Manager, I manage the legacy enterprise systems that have been the backbone of our success for the last 10 years, while I also help to design the new systems that will support the next 10 years.
+As Manager, IT System Architect I manage the legacy enterprise systems that have been the backbone of our success for the last 10 years, while I also help to design the new systems that will support the next 10 years.
 It is very rewarding to be deeply involved in the transition, because we are taking the best of before and merging it with the best of the future.

 We are always asking how we can do something better.
 There is a drive to innovate that permeates throughout the organization.
 Ideas are encouraged, cultivated, and shared.
 We are empowered to enroll others to make these ideas become reality.